dosande/idea-120-responses-dosande/week-04-response.md

-# Images Through a Different Lens
+# Images Through Different Lenses

 Imagine this.
 A nice outdoor area, blue skies, all of your friends.
 You're feeling adventurous, bold -enough to camp at a prohibited zone-.
 You put your tents up, place your chairs on the grass, start making food before it's too dark.
 You take a picture of the moment.
 You post it on your social media and get hundreds of likes.
 "Oh, how fearless!" comments one.
 "This looks like so much fun," says another.